-If necessary to maintain the slope angle, install furring above the window or door as explained on pages 33-34.
+If necessary to maintain the slope angle, install furring above the window or door.

 Drop the panel into position, making certain it fits into the undersill trim and J-Channel at the top and J-Channel at the sides.
 Interlock the panel with the siding panels below.